 Many companies outsource all their web analytics work.
 These companies may not have the budget to hire a full-time analyst, or they find it more cost effective to outsource this skill set.

 Outsourced analysts enjoy the freedom of contract employment.
 But they also have a lot of personal interaction with clients.
 And they handle just about every facet of Google Analytics account management.
-This type of work can involve doing everything from account setup to routine reporting.
+This type of work can involve doing everything from account setup to monthly reporting.

 Monthly analytics reports are something that every business needs, but not all can afford to hire an in-house reporting specialist.
 As a freelancer, you could write scripts or develop API calls to build detailed custom reports.
 Weekly, monthly or quarterly reports can even become an automated service.

 As we discussed in the intro to this post, there’s no shortage of Google Analytics accounts.
 Most of those accounts have a vanilla installation and a bunch of junk data inside.
 It’s possible to make a living as a freelancer by auditing existing Google Analytics accounts.